stackbill/docs/docs/virtualresources/Instance.md

  ### Overview

-- **Advance Deploy** will be useful for the experienced users who have prior knowledge about cloud platform.
+- **Advance Deploy in StackBill CMP** will be useful for the experienced users who have prior knowledge about cloud platform.
 Also, users who needs to customize virtual instance can use this option.

 <img src="/img/instance/1AdvanceDeploy-StackBillCloudManagementPortal.png" width="60%" />